-When you first told your friends, family or co-workers that you wanted to start your own business, did they reel off a whole bunch of stuff you’d need before you could get started?
+When you first told your friends, family or co-workers that you wanted to become a freelance writer, did they reel off a whole bunch of stuff you’d need before you could get started?
 Or are there things you think you need to sort out before you can do anything ‘properly’?

 Well, a lot of that stuff you think you need, or that other people think you need, you totally don’t.
-Here are some specific examples of shit you don’t need to start a business:
+Here are some specific examples of shit you don’t need:

 1. A ‘Professional’ Phone Number

 I work with most of my clients exclusively via email and Skype.
 I do occasionally throw phone calls into the mix, but I use my mobile.
 I don’t even have a landline.

 So ignore all those douchewads who tell you you need a ‘professional-sounding phone number’ (what the fuck does that even mean?) to run a ‘proper business’.
 I once met an old-school business guy who was thrilled that I could run my business from anywhere in the world, but he couldn’t understand how I could do it without setting up some convoluted phone/voicemail service with a landline number from the UK.
 I’m just like, ‘Dude, Skype.’

 Nobody is going to think any less of you if use only Skype or your mobile number for conversations with them.
 T’aint 1993 any more.